Parallel Opportunistic Routing in Wireless Networks: Power--Delay--Throughput Trade-off

 \subsection{Non-Opportunistic Routing}

-The scaling result of non-opportunistic routing is also shown in this section for comparison.
-As before, the total interference power $P_I$ needs to be $O(1)$, and thus, we get $P(n)M(n)D(n)^{\alpha-2}=\Theta(1)$.
-In this case, we investigate how the delay $D(n)$ and the power $P(n)$ scale when there are $M(n)$ S-D pairs as in the network as before.
-Then, the power--delay trade-off is derived in the following theorem.
+In this subsection, the scaling result of non-opportunistic routing is shown for comparison.
+As addressed before, the total interference power $P_I^{k}$ at receiver node $k$ needs to be $O(1)$, and it thus follows that $P(n)M(n)D(n)^{\alpha-2}=\Theta(1)$ due to Lemma~\ref{LEM:interference} and (\ref{EQ:PI1}).
+In this case, we investigate how the delay $D(n)$ and the power $P(n)$ scale when there are $M(n)$ simultaneously active S--D pairs, while maintaining a constant $R>0$, as in Section~\ref{SEC:scaling_opp}.
+The power--delay--throughput trade-off is derived in the following theorem.